jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 We do not knowingly collect any Personal Information from children under the age of 18.
 If you are under the age of 18, please do not submit any Personal Information through our Website or Service.
-We encourage parents and legal guardians to monitor their children’s Internet usage and to help enforce this Policy by instructing their children never to provide Personal Information through our Website or Service without their permission.
-If you have reason to believe that a child under the age of 18 has provided Personal Information to us through our Website or Service, please contact us.
+We encourage parents and legal guardians to monitor their children's Internet usage and to help enforce this Policy by instructing their children never to provide Personal Information through our Website or Service without their permission.
+If you have reason to believe that a child under the age of 18 has provided Personal Information to us through our Website or Service, please contact us at help@fluidattacks.com.
 You must also be at least 16 years of age to consent to the processing of your Personal Information in your country (in some countries we may allow your parent or guardian to do so on your behalf).